Alexa Collins Leaves Little To The Imagination In Black Lingerie

 The model opted to wear a sexy, two-piece set as she promoted Bali Body tanning lotion.
 She rocked a balconette style bra with a low-cut neckline that treated her audience to a great view of her ample bust.
 The cups were trimmed with lace fabric, and the body of the garment had semi-sheer material, exposing a tease of her skin underneath.
 The bottom of the cups had underwire that was tight on her ribs, accentuating her voluptuous assets even further.

-The bottom half of her ensemble was equally as racy.
+The bottom half of her ensemble was equally racy.
 It was constructed of the same fabric, and its high waistband rested below her navel while a set of strings crisscrossed over her toned abs.
 The sides of the garment were worn over her hips and highlighted her slender frame while showcasing her trim legs.

 Alexa styled her long, blond tresses with a deep side part and her hair spilled over her back, shoulders, and chest.
 She kept her accessories simple, sporting a small diamond ring on her finger that provided just the right amount of bling.
 Alexa’s audience certainly seemed thrilled with the skin-baring snap.
 In a few hours, more than 13,000 have double-tapped the “like button,” and 160-plus left comments.